 Rose Fife, MD, MPH, Indiana University School of Medicine

 JoAnn Manson, MD, DrPH, BWH & Harvard Medical School

 Noel Bairey Merz, MD, Cedar-Sinai Medical Center

-Our Women’s Health Clinical Seminars offers the most up-to-date research on how providers can coordinate and treat women’s specific health conditions across multiple disciplines.
+Our Women’s Health Clinical Seminars, hosted by the Gretchen A. and Edward S. Fish Center for Women’s Health, offers the most up-to-date research on how primary care providers can coordinate and treat women’s specific health conditions across multiple disciplines.
 Begun in 2005, the monthly seminars are led by both HMS faculty and outside experts and address a wide variety of topics.
-In the 2018-2019 series, experts presented on chronic opioid therapy, mental health, headache, cardiovascular disease (risk assessment and prevention), lupus, polycystic ovarian syndrome, stress testing, implicit bias and somatization from the perspective of women’s health.
+In previous series, experts presented on cancer screenings, mental health, headaches and migraines, cardiovascular disease (risk assessment and prevention), contraception, polycystic ovarian syndrome, menopause management, implicit bias and somatization from the perspective of women’s health.

 The seminar series’ learning objectives include:

-Upcoming seminars: the seminars meet monthly at noon at the Fish Center, see contact details below for more information.
+Upcoming seminars: the seminars meet monthly at noon via Zoom, see contact details below for more information.